Jhon-Idrovo/home-finance-all/README.md

 HomeFinanceProject_local: version using only Django and its template engine.
 Feb 23 - Feb 26
 backend: final, deployed version.
 frontend:
-craftsman-s-: repo used for most of the development.
 frontend-next: final, deployed version.